 - Promote British Values

-- Improve pupil self esteem
+- Improve pupil self esteem and resilience

 - Enhance pupils' moral development

 - Promote equality, diversity and inclusion

 - Promote positive mental health and well being

 - Provide pupils with strategies to stay safe in the Westward community and beyond

 Staff, pupils and parents must be seen to work together to ensure good standards of discipline.
 We must be consistent in our approach and in what is expected of children and parents (refer to Parent Behaviour Policy).

 The Westward Code of Conduct as shown below is displayed in every classroom and around the school.